dimitrikarpov/holy-retroarch/docs/README.md

 #### options

-- canvas - reference to canvas element (required)
+- `canvas` - reference to canvas element (required)
-- coreUrl - string, url of core's js file (required)
+- `coreUrl` - string, url of core's js file (required)
-- wasmUrl - string, url of core's wasm file
+- `wasmUrl` - string, url of core's wasm file
+- `optionsUrl` - string, url of [core's options](CORE-OPTIONS.md) file
-- settings - simply it is [retroach.cfg](createRetroarch) file in js object format
+- `config` - simply it is [retroach.cfg](createRetroarch) file in js object format
-- romBinary - Uint8Array blob of Rom
+- `romBinary` - Uint8Array blob of Rom
+- `beforeLoad` - callback function that fires before loading core
-- onReady - callback function that fires then core has been download and compiled. retroarch instance is created
+- `onReady` - callback function that fires then core has been download and compiled. retroarch instance is created
-- onStart - callback function that fires after Retroarch has been started, i.e. created and starting **mainLoop**
+- `onStart` - callback function that fires after Retroarch has been started, i.e. created and starting **mainLoop**
-- onDestroy - callback that calls after retroarch instance has been succefully destroyed. and You can create new one
+- `onDestroy` - callback that calls after retroarch instance has been succefully destroyed. and You can create new one

 ### Retroarch